xwmx/nb/README.md

   --path, --paths          Print the notebook path.
   --selected               Exit with 0 if the current notebook differs from
                            the current global notebook, otherwise exit with 1.
-  --unarchived             Only list unarchived notebooks.
+  --unar, --unarchived     Only list unarchived notebooks.

 Subcommands:
   (default)  List notebooks.